 Miraculously the four separate book-ends proved to have floor elevations within inches of each other, so new contiguous post-tensioned floorplates were able to create areas for five separate “communities” per floor, each with their own study/collaboration rooms, shared community bathrooms, and community lounges.
 Most floors feature large Floor Lounges with views of the river, framed by curtainwall integrated within the elegantly articulated precast wall panels hung from the PT structure.

-The making of a student community; some stats.
+The making of a student community.

 With the completion of the student housing renovation project, the number of beds increased from 693 on four floors to 756 beds on five floors.
 The dining hall expanded from 285 seats to 850 seats, large enough to accommodate all 2,900 Hall residents.
 The building will include community and recreational spaces as well as office and support spaces within a 252,391-square-foot area, more than 40 percent larger than its original size.

 Eighteen residential communities consisting of 31 to 45 beds were constructed.
 Each community has a community advisor unit, community lounge and a study room, while a larger floor lounge with a kitchenette serve several communities on the same level.
 Student living spaces are double bedrooms; Ethernet access, wireless connectivity and individually-controlled intelligent thermostats with occupancy sensors are provided.
 The project team addressed the mechanical, electrical, plumbing and fire protection (MEPFP) constraints posed by limited floor-to-ceiling heights by relying on numerous small distributed air-handling units and vertically distributed ductwork threaded carefully through the floors to provide fresh air to hallways and individual rooms and minimize impact on living spaces.